smartdevicelink/sdl_core_guides/docs/Getting Started/Install and Run/index.md

 # Installation
 A quick guide to installing, configuring, and running an instance of the SDL Core on a linux OS (default environment is Ubuntu 18.04 LTS).

-First, clone [SDL Core](https://github.com/smartdevicelink/sdl_core), then create a folder for your build outside of the source folder.

 ## Dependencies
 The dependencies for SDL Core vary based on the configuration.
 You can change SDL Core's build configuration in the top level CMakeLists.txt.
 We have defaulted this file to a configuration which we believe is common for people who are interested in getting up and running quickly, generally on a Linux VM.